Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and God saw that it was good.

-\v 19 And there was evening and there was morning — a fourth day.
+\v 19 And there was evening and there was morning, a fourth day.

 \p